HeinoPortfolio/MS_Comp_Sci/6 Data Mining and Machine Learning/Labs/Module_2/README.md

 # Competencies
 - Explore and understand three benchmark datasets.
-- Explore and compute summaries of non-numrical data.
+- Explore and compute summaries of non-numerical data.
 - Explore and compute summaries of numerical data.

 # Technologies and Concepts Used